christo/loquacious/README.md

 # System Design

 Currently only operated in devmode on MacOS.
-It should work on any system but `MacOsSpeech` will not show up.
+It should work on any operating system but `MacOsSpeech` will only show up on MacOS.
 Native subsystem implementations should detect missing system requirements at boot and show up disabled.
 Likewise, if a component implementation is missing a required API key set in the `.env` file, this component will not be registered at boot time.

 Database is postgres. `node-pg-migrate` scripts defined in `server/package.json` to create tables etc. Production deployment process is yet to be defined.